Ride (Twenty One Pilots song): Music video

 The music video for "Ride" demonstrates a stark contrast of a performance within a forest, abruptly transitioning from the dark to daylight.
 It showcases Tyler Joseph playing bass guitar wearing white-rimmed sunglasses while Josh Dun performs on drums.
 The white-rimmed pair of sunglasses seen in the video for "Ride" have since become part of Joseph's signature attire.
-The video, as of April 2022, has over 1.25 billion views on YouTube.
+The video, as of November 2025, has over 1.6 billion views on YouTube.

 Reception

-Rachel Campell from Alternative Press commented, "While this track instrumentally gives off an upbeat, reggae vibe, the video for it is anything but, showing a stark contrast of a forest performance in the dark and in daylight.
+Rachel Campbell from Alternative Press commented, "While this track instrumentally gives off an upbeat, reggae vibe, the video for it is anything but, showing a stark contrast of a forest performance in the dark and in daylight.
 The one unique thing about it is Joseph plays bass, a talent minimally showcased in their live performances as he normally runs, crashes and dances across the stage while Josh Dun holds it down on the drums."
 Writing for the same publication, Jessica Bridgeman complimented Joseph's stylish fashion sense, saying, "Who needs boring Aviators when you can step out in some statement shades, à la Tyler?"
 The music video for the single "Ride" has since surpassed a billion views on YouTube.
 Although this is not the first time Twenty One Pilots have achieved such a feat, it still remains an uncommon figure for rock and metal bands to reach.
 In modern times, only the band Linkin Park alongside the duo's videos for "Heathens" and "Stressed Out" have experienced similar success and broken the barrier.

 Live performances

 Twenty One Pilots performed "Ride" during a concert held at Comerica Theatre in Downtown Phoenix, Arizona.
 For the performance, Tyler Joseph picked up and played a bass guitar.
 Their rendition close with Josh Dun's drum kit being brought into the pit while a crowd of fans kept him afloat.

 With the lower half of their faces half-covered in balaclava, Twenty One Pilots provided a live performance of "Ride" during a concert at UNSW Roundhouse in Sydney, Australia on April 20, 2016.

 They performed the song an at the Forum in Inglewood, California during their Emotional Roadshow World Tour.
 After drummer Josh Dun played a cover version of "My Heart Will Go On" by Céline Dion on trumpet, the duo segued into a performance of "Ride."
 It was accompanied by a visual set change, with the stage suddenly becoming crowded by nine additional musicians from their two opening acts as Dun played drums on a platform held afloat by fans in the pit.
 While still on the tour the duo provided a live rendition at the Honda Center in Anaheim on February 15, 2017.
 The concert was a spectacle, featuring two stages and a giant hamster ball.

 The band provided a live rendition of "Ride" during a concert at Bell Centre on May 22, 2019.
-After starting their show with a performance of "Holding on to You," they segued into a live rendition "Ride."
+After starting their show with a performance of "Holding On to You," they segued into a live rendition "Ride."
 The audience participated in a singalong during their performance.